Browse docs

 • strict per-peer AllowedIPs (/32 overlay identity),

-• deny-by-default forwarding ACL with tenant-scoped allowed prefixes.
+• deny-by-default forwarding ACL with workspace-scoped allowed prefixes.

 Manual WireGuard configs are Limited Mode: